-This is a living document in which senior AI researchers leading an ICAI Lab in Amsterdam express what they see as the core values underlying their research.
-We welcome feedback and will update (and track changes) as we go forward.
+This document is intended to serve as a starting point for reflection, guidance and discussion for the ICAI labs in Amsterdam.
+It is a living document in which senior artificial intelligence (AI) researchers leading an ICAI Lab in Amsterdam express what they consider the core values underlying their work with an aim to facilitate constructive and responsible AI research in The Netherlands and beyond.
+We welcome feedback to this document and will update it continuously.

-- We are aware of the transformative competencies of AI in shaping society, creating new values and reconciling tensions and dilemmas.
-We contribute to social awareness about how the world is changing and will change under the influence of AI, we initiate and conduct the social debate about the role of AI in society.
+- We are conscious of the transformative competencies of AI in shaping society, creating new values and reconciling tensions and dilemmas.
+We contribute to social awareness about how the world is changing and will change under the influence of AI by initiating and conducting the social debate about the role of AI in society.

-- We defend academic freedom and independence as formulated in the Dutch code of conduct, and we publish our scientific results under open access, with the exception of trade secrets and IP protection, on which we make transparent agreements.
+- We defend academic freedom and independence as formulated in the Dutch code of conduct, and we publish our scientific results, including publications, datasets, and experimental code, under open access, with the exception of trade secrets and IP protection, and sensitive data, on which we make transparent agreements.

 - We are transparent about where we stand academically, where we are going and how.
 We are open about dilemmas we may face, how we will deal with them when they arise and what choices we make.

-- We regard the training of scientific talent as one of our core objectives.
+- We regard the continuous training of scientific talent as one of our core objectives.

-- We engage in dialogue with and build bridges to both emerging and established scientists in other countries and cultures, contributing to national and international communities for knowledge sharing, collaboration and innovation.
+- We engage in dialogues with and build bridges to both emerging and established scientists in other countries and cultures, contributing to national and international communities for knowledge sharing, collaboration and innovation.

-- We strengthen our local ecosystem for AI research and its applications, in collaboration with universities, industry, government and social institutions.
+- We strengthen our local ecosystem for AI research and its applications, in collaboration with universities, industry, government, civil society and social institutions.